As you know, I lived in a diet mentality and dealt with an eating disorder for 10 years and it was a real fucking ordeal.

 When we do eat, slowing down can be really helpful in sensing levels of hunger and fullness.
 Actually slowing down enough to enjoy each bite of food.
 That can be especially difficult though if you have been a chronic dieter for years.
 And I am assuming some of you reading this have been.

 Over time as we restrict and binge we become numb to our natural hunger and satiety signals.
 If diets have caused you to not honor internal hunger knocks at the door then the body stops knocking.
-This often leads to emotional eating and rebound binges because we start to eat as a response to other stimuli like stress, sadness, intense feelings of restriction, boredom and overwhelm.
+This often leads to emotional eating as our primary coping mechanism and rebound binges because we start to eat as a response to other stimuli like stress, sadness, intense feelings of restriction, boredom and overwhelm.

 Ok so what is Emotional Hunger?